medialab/ural/README.md

 #### extract_url_from_google_link

 Extracts the url from the given Google search link.
 This is useful to "resolve" the links scraped from Google's search results.
+Returns `None` if given url is not valid nor relevant.

 ```python
 from ural.google import extract_url_from_google_link